skuid/SamplePages/Salesforce_Advanced/Work_Dot_Com_Command_Center/README.md

 ## Notes
 - This page uses both the `Employee` and `Individual` sObjects to provide identity.
 For testing a condition on the Individual model uses a page parameter to retrieve the context of a single individual.
 In production this would be changed so it was the associated with the running user.

-- This page uses a UI Only model to drive the survey - and then creates records in 3 objects based on the answer.
-Look at the actions in the `SurveyQuestions` model to see how this works.
+- This page uses a UI Only model to drive the survey - and then creates records in 3 objects based on the answer. (`AuthorizationConsentForm`, `EmployeeCrisisAssessment`, and `PTO`) Look at the actions in the `SurveyQuestions` model to see how this works.

 - The form itself builds conditionally.
 Look at the render conditions on each field in the form.

 - The final message,  and resulting "submit" button are rendered dynamically based on the answers provided.
-Each Submit button does a different sequence of things.
+Each Submit button executes a different sequence of actions.

 # Other Explorations Coming Soon